 Look and Learn

-For more in-depth details, check out the JFrog Log Analytics GitHub, where you can find more configuration options and metrics information.
+For more in-depth details, check out the JFrog Log Analytics for Prometheus and Grafana GitHub.

 If you are a data-driven organization and using the JFrog Platform, you may be missing out on an incredible source of data into how your customers and developers are using your binaries, Docker images, Helm charts, Go modules, Maven and more.
 Start monitoring today.
 You might be surprised with what you learn!